 Because there's no connection, each request is handled by the server as unique and not related with other requests.
-When the server receives the request it stores the source address for later use when sending the reply.
-Once the reply is sent the server forgets all about that client and jumps to the next client request.
+When the server receives the request, it stores the source address for later use when sending the reply.
+Once the reply is sent the server forgets all about that client and jumps into the next client request.

-There's no connection or session between the client and server, the server receives the requests in the order they arrive (or are stored at the input queue), a request is handled by the server only after previous requests are processed and replied.
+There's no connection or session between the client and the server, the server receives the requests in the order they arrive (or have arrived and are stored in the input queue), a request is handled by the server only after previous requests are processed and replied.

-Implementing a session oriented application protocol over UDP is not impossible, however, the server will be somewhat complex.
-The server would have to store different communication backgrounds, one for each client, when a request is to be processed the server would have to select the correct background based on the client's address (IP address + port number).
+Implementing a session-oriented application protocol over UDP is not impossible, however, the server will be somewhat complex.
+The server would have to store different communication contexts, one for each client, then when a request is to be processed, the server would have to select the correct context based on the client's address (IP address and port number).